ManhTrinhNguyen/Kubernetes-Practice/README.md

     - With Liveness Probe K8s will restart the Pod if the Applications crash or has issue

     - In this Applications the developer has added small program can be check wheather the Application healthy or accessible .
 So I can use that in the Liveness Probe

+    - All the Microservices in this Apps using gRPC protocol that why I configured gRPC protocol for it

+    - But for Redis I use tpcSocket .
+The alternative of gRPC protocol
+        - With tpcSocket the Kubelet will attempt to open socket to my container on that container Port .
+If it succeeds to establish a connection on this Port the container is considered to be healthy
 ```

 **Best Practice 3: ReadinessProbe for each Container**